Albanian staff member Nikolin Dodaj offered a series of workshops on a study skill: how to find the main idea in a text.

 Step 2: Train

-Nikolin trained a few of the Campus Crusade students in how to find the main idea.
+Nikolin trained a few of the Cru students in how to find the main idea.
 As they read through More Than a Carpenter together, he helped them find the main idea in each chapter.

 They also made invitations to give to students along with the books they distributed.